DreamTimeZ/hf-model-to-gguf/README.md

 # Convert Hf model to gguf

-**IMPORTANT: The project is completely optimized for macOS.
-You need to adjust it for other operating systems.**
+**The `--run-model` part (including the llama.cpp build) is optimized for macOS.
+You need to adjust it for other operating systems.
+When you don't use this option you can ignore this.**

 ## Installation